Baltic Development Forum: History

 March 2014 former Minister for Foreign Affairs, Mrs. Lene Espersen replaced the interim Chairwoman, Mrs. Helle Bechgaard as chairwoman of Baltic Development Forum.

 Until November 2011, Baltic Development Forum was chaired by Uffe Ellemann-Jensen, Minister for Foreign Affairs of Denmark 1982–1993.
 Mr. Ellemann-Jensen is co-founder of Baltic Development Forum (in 1998) and the Council of the Baltic Sea States (1992).
 Former CEO of Confederation of Danish Industry Hans Skov Christensen replaced Uffe Ellemann-Jensen as chairman.
 When Hans Skov Christensen died in autumn 2013 he was provisionally replaced by Member of the Board, Mrs. Helle Bechgaard.

 The Baltic Development Forum Honorary Board and Advisory Board consist of high-level political dignitaries and prominent business executives and researchers representing the entire Baltic Sea Region.

 Director of Baltic Development Forum is Hans Brask since August 2007.
 His background is in international affairs.
 He holds a MA in Political Science from the University of Aarhus (1990) and an MA in History and Philosophy from the University of Essex, UK (1990).

 Mission

-The mission of Baltic Development Forum is to promote the Baltic Sea Region as an integrated, prosperous and internationally competitive growth region, to position the Baltic Sea Region in the EU and on the global map.
-Baltic Development Forum has consolidated its position as internationally recognized think-tank and networking organization that wants to inspire and challenge national and international decision-makers within business and government in the Baltic Sea Region.
-The Region's potential and challenges are highlighted at the Summit as an important part of an increasingly globalised world.
-BDF offers a unique platform for innovative thinking, informal cross-sector/cross-border/cross-level encounters and concrete new business opportunities with a global perspective.
+The mission of Baltic Development Forum was to promote the Baltic Sea Region as an integrated, prosperous and internationally competitive growth region, and to position it within the EU and on the global stage.
+The organisation established itself as an internationally recognized think-tank and networking body, aiming to inspire and challenge national and international decision-makers in business and government across the Baltic Sea Region.
+Its potential and challenges are highlighted at the Baltic Development Forum Summit as part of a globalized world, with the Forum offering a platform for cross-sector, cross-border and cross-level exchange and business opportunities from a global perspective.